Consider the following in developing your solar HVAC design:

 - Your preferences around heating and cooling methods

 - Heat recovery ventilation

-Take a holistic approach to the solar HVAC design for your heating, ventilation and Cooling systems.
+Take a holistic approach to the solar HVAC design for your all-electric house.

-Let Hydrosol assist with your HVAC design to maximize the benefit from your solar power.
+Let Hydrosol assist with your heating, ventilation and cooling design to maximize the benefit from your solar power.
 Consider also the thermal performance of your house.

 For solar HVAC and water heating designs to work effectively with your solar power, your house needs to be energy efficient.